NarrowLarry.com presents:

 * Menil Collection (Renzo Piano, Houston, TX, 1987)

-* the projects of Samuel Mockbee & The Rural Studio (1980s - 1990s)
+* The projects of Samuel Mockbee & The Rural Studio (1980s - present) NOTE: The Rural Studio has continued after Mockbee's death in 2001.

-* the Case Study Houses of California / the modern architecture of Palm Springs (1940s - 1960s)
+* The Case Study Houses of California / the modern architecture of Palm Springs (1940s - 1960s)

-* the American Craftsman Bungalow (1910s - 1930s)
+* The American Craftsman Bungalow (1910s - 1930s)

 * Balboa Park (Bertram Goodhue / Olmsted Brothers / Carleton Monroe Winslow, San Diego, CA, 1912 - 1914)